EMDR Intensives

 For couples who need momentum now — whether you can’t sustain a weekly schedule, you’re in a moment of crisis, or you want a focused deep dive to break through a stuck place.

-Our couples intensives use Close Work — a somatic, attachment-based approach developed in our practice that integrates Polyvagal Theory, Sensate Focus, and PACT.
+Our couples intensives draw on Gottman Method and/or Close Work — our somatic, attachment-based approach developed in our practice that integrates Polyvagal Theory, Sensate Focus, and PACT.
+We determine the right framework during an introductory session based on your relationship’s unique needs.
 This is body-based couples therapy: not just talking about your relationship, but rewiring the nervous system patterns that drive disconnection, reactivity, and withdrawal.

-A full day of focused couples work.
+A full day of focused couples work — one of the most common formats we offer.
 For couples who need to break through a stuck pattern, repair after a rupture, or build a foundation for the next phase of their relationship.

-• Pre-intensive session (2 hours, scheduled before your intensive day) — relationship assessment, individual history, goal-setting, and identifying core patterns
+- Introductory session (scheduled before your intensive day) — relationship assessment, individual history, goal-setting, and identifying core patterns

-• Full-day Close Work session (6 hours) — somatic couples therapy with guided exercises, nervous system regulation work, and structured repair
+- Full-day session (6 hours) — somatic couples therapy with guided exercises, nervous system regulation work, and structured repair using Gottman Method and/or Close Work

-• Post-intensive follow-up session (1 hour, within two weeks) — relationship check-up, integration support, and a clear plan for what comes next
+- Post-intensive follow-up session (within two weeks) — relationship check-up, integration support, and a clear plan for what comes next

 Is This a Good Fit?